Dems appear to do well in Westchester and Fairfield but, like Trump-Biden, final results will take time

 While Democrats will retain their majority in the U.S. House of Representatives – though not by the large margin they had hoped for after doing so well in the 2018 midterms – their chances of taking control of the Senate appear to be fading.

-However, Republican Tommy Tuberville bested incumbent Democrat Doug Jones in Alabama; Joni Ernst defeated challenger Theresa Greenfield in Iowa; and incumbent Steve Daines won over Democratic Gov. Steve Bullock.
+However, Republican Tommy Tuberville bested incumbent Democrat Doug Jones in Alabama; Joni Ernst defeated challenger Theresa Greenfield in Iowa; incumbent Steve Daines won over Democratic Gov. Steve Bullock in Montana; and Maine incumbent Susan Collins turned back challenger Sara Gideon.

+In North Carolina, Republican Thom Tillis is ahead of Cal Cunningham by less than 100,000 votes with 93% reporting.

+Both of Georgia’s Senate races appear to be heading for runoffs in January, with Republican David Perdue facing Democratic challenger Jon Ossoff and GOP Sen. Kelly Loeffler running against Raphael Warnock.

 New York